sebasjm/antlr/README.txt

 INTRODUCTION

 Welcome to ANTLR v3!
-I've been working on this for nearly 3 years and, while it is not ready for a full release, it may prove useful to some of you.
+I've been working on this for 3 years and, while it is not ready for a full release, it may prove useful to some of you.
 No primary functionality is missing.
-Ultimately, I need to rewrite ANTLR v3 in itself (it's written in 2.7.6 at the moment).
+Ultimately, I need to rewrite ANTLR v3 in itself (it's written in 2.7.6 at the moment and also needs StringTemplate 2.3).

 You should use v3 in conjunction with ANTLRWorks: